Prasadmadhusanka/Automated-End-to-End-ETL-Workflow-for-European-Air-Traffic-Data-Lake-Creation-Using-FME/README.md

 ```
    https://aviation-edge.com/v2/public/timetable?key=[API_KEY]&iataCode=[IATACODE]&type=departure
   ```
 Replace [API_KEY] in the API request URL with actual Aviation Edge API key.
+In the EU region, there are 444 major airports, and daily flight operations occur at approximately 250 of these airports.
+Consequently, each workflow run involves making 888 API calls (covering both arrivals and departures).
+However, the Aviation Edge API returns successful responses only for the airports with active flight operations—around 250 airports.
+For airports without flight activity on a given day, the API returns error responses.

-Global airport details, including airport names and codes, were extracted from the OurAirports in CSV format.
+Global airport details, including airport names and codes, were extracted from the [OurAirports](https://ourairports.com/) in CSV format.
 This comprehensive dataset was used to enrich the flight data and provide detailed airport information across all regions.

 ### **Data Transformation and Cleaning:**

 The following FME transformers were used to clean, transform, and prepare the data for further processing:

-- **Tester**: To filter features based on attribute values and conditions.
+- **Tester**: Filters features based on attribute values and conditions.
-- **Attribute Remover**: To delete unnecessary or redundant attributes.
+- **Attribute Remover**: Deletes unnecessary or redundant attributes.
-- **Attribute Manager**: To create, update, or modify attributes.
+- **Attribute Manager**: Creates, updates, or modifies attributes, including constructing API URLs.
-- **JSON Fragmenter**: To break down JSON objects into manageable fragments.
+- **JSON Fragmenter**: Breaks down complex JSON objects into manageable fragments.
-- **JSON Flattener**: To convert nested JSON structures into flat attribute tables.
+- **JSON Flattener**: Converts nested JSON structures into flat attribute tables.
-- **Feature Joiner**: To combine features based on matching attribute values.
+- **Feature Joiner**: Combines features based on matching attribute values, such as joining airport IATA codes with airport detail attributes.
-- **Attribute Renamer**: To rename attributes for consistency and clarity.
+- **Attribute Renamer**: Renames attributes to ensure consistency and clarity.
+- **Logger**: Captures API call errors to prevent termination of the API calling loop and supports troubleshooting.

 ### Data Loading